 In Burundi, as in many developing countries, self-employment rates are notably high.
 Paradoxically, Burundian youth, constituting over 65% of the population (UNICEF 2020), face significant unemployment challenges.
 Since 2017, the youth unemployment rate has steadily increased, reaching 3.39% in 2021 (ILO, 2022).
-This trend can be attributed to the slow growth of the private sector and inability of the public sector to provide jobs for all graduates (Adisco & Cordaid, 2019).
+This trend can be attributed to the slow growth of the private sector and the inability of the public sector to provide jobs for all graduates (Adisco & Cordaid, 2019).
 Furthermore, youth often find themselves disadvantaged in the formal sector due to their lack of experience, exacerbating their economic woes.
-Despite government encouragement for youth to pursue self-employment as a viable solution, challenges persist, such as an inadequate education system and limited access to financial resources, hindering their successful venture creation.
+Despite government encouragement, including the insertion of entrepreneurial education in primary schools, the creation of the Youth Investment Bank (BIJ), and the Economic Empowerment and Youth Employment Programme (PAEEJ) for youth to pursue self-employment as a viable solution, challenges persist, such as an inadequate education system and limited access to financial resources, hindering their successful venture creation.

 Existing literature on self-employment has explored several determinants, including demographic, educational, and experiential factors.
 Demographic factors enable individuals to identify opportunities and gather necessary resources (Asonike, 2019).
 Education equips individuals with the ability to identify entrepreneurial opportunities (Tamvada, 2022).
-Experience is also a significant factor, with those having prior entrepreneurial experience having a higher likelihood of success (Benedicto, 2018).
-Additionally, socio-economic factors, including family, friends, and business networks, play a vital role in supporting new entrepreneurs by providing motivation, advice, and financial support (Liguori et al., 2019).
+Experience is also a significant factor, with those with prior entrepreneurial experience having a higher likelihood of success (Benedicto, 2018).
+Additionally, socio-economic factors, including financial resource access, family, friends, and business networks, play a vital role in supporting new entrepreneurs by providing motivation, advice, and financial support (Liguori et al., 2019).
 Notably, individuals from families with a self-employment background are more inclined towards self-employment (Mwita, 2019).
-Psychological characteristics such as creativity and risk aversion, also influence decisions and behaviours related to self-employment (Ilori & Ayedun, 2022).
-Despite the growing body of literature on determinants of self-employment in developing countries (Tamvada, 2022), the existing research has not adequately addressed the determinants of self-employment within the Burundian context.
+Psychological characteristics such as creativity and risk aversion also influence decisions and behaviours related to selfemployment (Ilori & Ayedun, 2022).
+Despite the growing body of literature on determinants of self-employment in developing countries (Tamvada, 2022), the existing research was conducted in other countries, including Ethiopia (Melak & Derbe, 2021), Tanzania (Mwita, 2019; Amina, 2017), Uganda, and Kenya (Baluku et al., 2020), but none addressed the determinants of self-employment in the Burundian context.